talenfisher/fix3p/README.md

 # FiX3P
 FiX3P is a web application and chrome extension for editing header information within X3P files.
-A hosted version is located at https://talenfisher.github.io/fix3p/
+A hosted version is located at https://talenfisher.github.io/fix3p/.
+Developed for [@CSAFE-ISU](https://github.com/CSAFE-ISU)

 # Installation
+Note: you do not have to install both.
+The chrome extension works independently.

 ## Web App
 ### From Docker
 ```bash